 Q: What is the format of the test?

-A: There are three sections to each test: 2 multiple-choice sections and 1 written constructed-response section.
+A: There are two sections to each test: 2 multiple-choice sections.
 Each section is 45 minutes in length.

 Q: Are the tests taken on a computer or are they paper-pencil?

 A: The choice is up to each school.
 The multiple choice sections can be taken either with a computer or paper-pencil.
 Each school is deciding whether to test with computer or paper-pencil based on their available resources and timelines.
 The constructed-response section must be taken on paper; there are no computer versions of the written test sections.